 If you have access to the internet you can pay a $2.00 fee and print it out at:http://www.dmv.ca.gov/online/dr/welcome.htm?lang=en or you can get a copy from any DMV office.

 How long does it take to get matched up with a youth?

-From the time you submit your application until you first meet your mentee usually takes 1-2 months.
+From the time you submit your application until you first meet your mentee usually takes less than a month.

 What if I have little to no experience with “at-risk” teens?

-TeenWorks offers a mandatory “New Mentor Orientation Training” before you are matched with a youth.
+TeenWorks offers a Mentor Manual and a training session when you are matched with a youth.
 We seek to offer your support and encouragement throughout your entire mentoring experience.

 What role does a “TeenWorks mentor” play?

 A mentor is designed to provide support, direction, and encouragement.
 Simply put, an adult friend who can come alongside a teen and give them the hope they never had.